Rental Car Discounts

 - Some credit card companies also cover Loss of Use.
 However, some credit card companies won’t pay the LOU unless the rental car company proves it really lost revenue.
 If the rental car company won’t cooperate, some credit card companies may say “too bad” and stick you with the LOU bill.
 Other credit card companies will fight the LOU on your behalf, or pay it for you.

 - Call your car insurance company and credit card issuers to ask about Loss of Use coverage.
 If they don’t cover it, you’ll have to decide whether it’s worth the risk.
-I understand some people have hired attorneys who successfully argued against paying for LOU unless the rental company could prove it lost the revenue.
+We understand some people have hired attorneys who successfully argued against paying for LOU unless the rental company could prove it lost the revenue.
 This is obviously a big hassle and there’s no guarantee it will work.

 If you’ve determined that you don’t need the insurance offered by the rental car agency, be sure to check very carefully and make sure they do not add insurance to your paperwork!
 A number of people have reported that even after they repeatedly and emphatically told the rental agent that they wanted to refuse the insurance, when they returned the car, they had been charged for the insurance.
 In some cases this nearly doubled the cost of the rental.
 It turned out that during the rental process they had been instructed to initial a space that indicated they accepted the insurance.
 This has been reported at almost every agency.
 Be sure to read what you’re initialing!